oras-project/oras/docs/proposals/compatibility-mode.md

 # Compatibility mode for ORAS

-This document is for adding a document to elaborate the compatibility mode for ORAS CLI which was prosed in [issue #720](https://github.com/oras-project/oras/issues/720).
+This document is for adding a document to elaborate the compatibility mode for ORAS CLI which was proposed in [issue #720](https://github.com/oras-project/oras/issues/720).

 ## Background

-OCI group announced the release of v1.1 for [Image-spec](https://github.com/opencontainers/image-spec/blob/main/artifact.md) and [Distribution-spec](https://github.com/opencontainers/distribution-spec) in Sep 2022.
+OCI group announced the release of v1.1 for [Image-spec](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc1/artifact.md) and [Distribution-spec](https://github.com/opencontainers/distribution-spec) in Sep 2022.
 It supports the OCI artifact manifest and provides a new referrers discovery API that allows artifact references.

 Since 0.16.0, ORAS supports pushing OCI artifact manifest to OCI v1.0 compliant registries.
 However, the new manifest type may not be supported on the consumer side (e.g. self-crafted scripts) or in those OCI v1.0 compliant registries.
 To enable ORAS to work with popular registries, it provides backward compatibility which supports two types of manifest and allows fallback to upload the OCI image manifest to OCI v1.0 compliant registries or those which enabled OCI image manifest storage.

 ## Challenge

-However, ORAS fallback may fail as there is no deterministic way to confirm if a registry supporting OCI artifact manifest and no consistent error response.
+The fallback attempted by ORAS may fail since there is no deterministic way to confirm if a registry supporting OCI artifact manifest due to no consistent error response.

 You can find the testing result of the implementation result for OCI Spec from this [blog](https://toddysm.com/2023/01/05/oci-artifct-manifests-oci-referrers-api-and-their-support-across-registries-part-1/).
 On the other hand, users may want to force-push a specific manifest type to a registry for some reason.